 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission.
 All opinions are my own.

-Tybee Island is just 20 miles from Savannah, making it Savannah’s beach.
-Here you will find long stretches of sand and salt marshes teeming with wildlife.
+Tybee Island is just 20 miles from Savannah, with the short drive making it Savannah’s beach and a popular day trip for people visiting the city as well.
+Here you will find long stretches of sand and salt marshes teeming with wildlife, especially at low tide.
 You will also find a mix of local hotels and bed and breakfast inns.
 What you won’t find, however, are chain hotels and high rises.

 Tybee Island first came onto my radar when my niece was attending Savannah College of Art and Design.
 When my sister and family would go to visit, they often posted pictures from Tybee Island, with its lighthouse in the background.

 Tybee Island is ideal for those looking to combine a beach vacation with some sightseeing and history.
+Spend a few days in Savannah strolling through Forsyth Park and the many squares dripping in Spanish moss, hop on a trolley tour, and enjoy some delicious southern cuisine before heading over to Tybee Island.
 My friend Lesli at 365AtlantaTraveler wrote a great guide about things to do on Tybee Island (including where to eat and stay.)

 St. Simons Island

 St. Simons Island is the largest of the Golden Isles.
 It has been voted “America’s Most Romantic Town” and “Favorite Beach Town” by Travel + Leisure.
-Its moss-draped oak trees line quaint streets, and its rich history and beautiful beaches have attracted many over the years to become full-time residents, giving this island a local vibe instead of feeling like a holiday beach destination.
+Its moss-draped oak trees line quaint streets, and its rich history and beautiful beaches have attracted many over the years to become full-time residents or at least purchase a vacation home, giving this island a local vibe instead of feeling like a holiday beach destination.
 The main Village is larger than you will find on Jekyll Island, and so are many of the homes, indicating a quiet wealth.

 On St. Simons Island you will find plenty of shops and restaurants, ideal for vacationers that want to eat out and explore.
-The island also has plenty to do off the beach, with bike trails, golf courses, the St. Simons Island Lighthouse, and historic sites like the Fort Frederica National Monument, historic Christ Church, and plantation-era ruins.
+The island also has plenty to do off the beach, with bike trails, golf courses, the St. Simons Island Lighthouse, and sites like the Fort Frederica National Monument, historic Christ Church, and plantation-era ruins for history buffs.

 The place to stay on the island is the historic King and Prince Beach and Golf Resort, which has been welcoming travelers for over 80 years.
-The King and Prince offers oceanfront accommodations, with three oceanfront pools, but it is also walkable from the island’s main Village.
+The King and Prince offers oceanfront accommodations, with three oceanfront pools, but it is also walking distance to the island’s main Village.
 However, you may prefer to stay at one of the many local bed and breakfasts in town.

 For those that want to be active, you can rent bikes at Two Brothers Bikes and spend the day exploring the wilderness of Cannon’s Point Preserve.
 SouthEast Adventure Outfitters also runs guided kayak tours, fishing charters, and eco-cruises.